kjpye/blog/ParsingBinaryFiles/3-manual.md

 If the byte following the delta-time has the most significant bit clear, then it is not a new command.
 When this occurs, the previous command in the range `80` to `ef` is implied.
 This is known as running status, and allows a long sequence of, for example, note on commands to be specified while saving a byte for each note.

 Midi can handle 16 different channels.
 They might be used, for example, for separate instruments.
 The commands we haven't seen yet combine the command and a channel number into a single byte.
 There are seven commands (`8` to `E`) and sixteen channels (`0` to `f`).
-The first nybble of the command byte is the command , and the second nybble is the channel.
+The first nybble of the command byte is the command, and the second nybble is the channel.

 The seven commands are `8`—note off, `9`—note on, `A`—poly key pressure, `B`—control change. `C`—program change, `D`—channel pressure, `E`—pitch bend.
 Most of them aren't used in the example file.

 So, getting back to our latest event, we have a delta-time of 0, and a command byte of `90`, which we now recognise as a note on command on channel 0.
 A note on command has two arguments; a note number (0-127) and a velocity.
-Note number 60 is middle-C, and each succesive note is a semi-tone higher than the rpevious number.
+Note number 60 is middle-C, and each succesive note is a semi-tone higher than the previous number.
 The velocity, also in the range 0-127, indicates how hard the key was hit on a piano for example, and will have a direct effect on the loudness of the sound.
 A velocity of 0 is equivalent to a note off command.
-(Using a velocity of 0 on a note on command allows a long sequence of note on and note off without any command bytes if using running status.)
+(Using a velocity of 0 on a note on command allows a long sequence of note on and note off commands without any command bytes if using running status.)

 We can eventually see that our current command (`00 90 41 5a`) has a delta time of 0 (so the note will be played immediately the midi file is started), a note on on channel 0, playing note 0x41 (65—the F above middle-C) with a velocity of 0x5a—probably fairly loud; its certainly more than half way up the volume scale.